amckinnell/nutrella/README.md

 ## Usage

 The name of the current git branch is used to create a new task board.
-You can create or open your task board with:
+You create or open your task board with:

     $ nutrella

-To open the Team Assassins task board:
+To open a named task board (such as the Team Assassins task board):

     $ nutrella -t Assassins